apache/flink/docs/ops/memory/mem_setup_jm.md

 * Flink framework (e.g. *Job cache*)
 * User code running during job submission (e.g. for certain batch sources) or in checkpoint completion callbacks

-The required size of *JVM Heap* is mostly driven by the amount of running jobs, their structure and requirements for the mentioned user code.
+The required size of *JVM Heap* is mostly driven by the number of running jobs, their structure, and requirements for the mentioned user code.

 The *Job cache* resides in the *JVM Heap*.
 It already can be configured currently by